 The library staff is cross-trained in different areas of library operations to better utilize their time and to provide better customer service.
 It would not be cost-effective for the library to assign a dedicated cashier to each cash register due to low volume and low monetary value of transactions.
 The Library Management will look into the practicability of implementing a midday cash count which would help in establishing cashier accountability.
-Finding # 3 - The cash drawer can be opened without an electronic record of the transaction.
-Risk Level: Moderate Recommendation We recommend that transactions conducted on the point-of-sale system create an accurate receipting, recording, and accounting of public money.
-Management Response:
+Finding # 3- An SAQ representing Library Services' compliance with PCI-DSS had not been completed and was not on file.
+Risk Level: Low Recommendation: